 Ask yourself, is your horse better left inside or out?

 Look at your barn construction.
 In the event of strong winds, is your roof likely to blow off or collapse inward?
 Metal roofs will blow off.
 In the event of a collapse, what will fall on your horse?
 Concrete walls or 2×4’s?
 Is there a hayloft overhead with hay and equipment that can fall on your horse?
 If you turn your horse out, you have to consider that in 100 mph plus winds, even the smallest object becomes a flying missile.
 Tree branches, jump cups, buckets, blown off roof tops, will all cause serious injuries and fatalities to horses.
 Are there electrical wires near your fields?

 What about your fencing?
 If you leave your horse out, ideally, there should be at least 2 perimeters of fencing, as downed fencing is a reality.
-In Hurricane Andrew, many horses that survived the storm, later died because of downed power lines in their fields and broken fencing which allowed them to escape and to be hit by vehicles.
+In Hurricane Andrew, many horses that survived the storm, later died because of downed power lines in their fields and broken fencing which allowed them to escape and to be hit by vehicles or to be electrocuted from the many downed power lines.
 This is something you need to consider not only in a hurricane, but in an approaching tornado.
 Don’t assume that your horse can outrun a tornado!
 They can’t!
 Nobody can.

 The bottom line is, whether you leave your horse in or out is a decision that you need to make, based on your facilities.
 Personally, I will take my chances with a collapsing barn rather than leaving them out in the elements.
 In one of the many tornadoes that touched down last year, one farm in North Carolina lost all of their horses that were outside.
 The stalled horses all survived, save for one.
 The truth is, in a storm such is Andrew of Katrina, there is only one good answer, and that is to evacuate!

 Once you identify where your horse will ride out the storm, you have a lot of work to do: